coderefinery/video-production-notes/README.md

-# video-production-notes
+# Video production notes

-Video production notes that can be used to re-shoot videos.
+These are the notes we used to produce videos.
+They can be reused and updated when re-shooting the videos.